marcorampazzo/marcorampazzo.github.io/README.md

 ### Teaching

 I am assistant to the course [Geometria e Algebra T](https://virtuale.unibo.it/course/view.php?id=33616) for the bachelor in Chemical Engineering.
 My past teaching activity can be found [here](https://marcorampazzo.github.io/CV_Oct_2021.pdf).

+### Other

+1. A [nice overview](https://www.grassmannian.info) of all generalized Grassmannians and their properties
+2. A [GitHub repository](https://github.com/marcorampazzo/bott-theorem) with a script I use to compute cohomology of irreducible homogeneous vector bundles on generalized flag varieties.